 Healthcare presents a challenging domain for Human-Computer Interaction (HCI) research.
 The complexity of work, variability of work practices, richness of, and reliance on information, and continuous collaborative activity, provide opportunities to explore new forms of interaction and to advance theory.
 Theory has an important place in HCI research in healthcare.
 However, resources are spread far and wide in different multidisciplinary journals.
 It is timely for the community to reflect on the classic, modern and contemporary theories they use, to map where strengths and weaknesses lie, and where emerging opportunities are unfolding.

 This workshop aims to encourage dialogue and exchange of ideas with examples of current and emerging theory in HCI and healthcare.
 We aim to produce a journal special issue to map the state of the art in this area.
 This workshop builds on the successful CHI 2013 workshop: HCI Fieldwork in Healthcare: Creating a Graduate Guidebook.
-Here we brought together researchers to share experiences and expertise in carrying out healthcare fieldwork in both clinical and non-clinical settings and produced two edited volumes that will become available in the next few months.
+Here we brought together researchers to share experiences and expertise in carrying out healthcare fieldwork in both clinical and non-clinical settings and produced two edited volumes that will both be available by summer 2014.

 Please direct any questions to Kate Sellen: email@example.com